puppetlabs/puppetlabs-puppet_bolt_server/README.md

 ### Running a Plan via taskplan from the Primary Server

+We recommend to install the [`taskplan` module](https://forge.puppet.com/modules/reidmv/taskplan) in your control-repo.

+- The intended use for `taskplan` is to run Plans in the Bolt server, especifically by telling it to run it on a target node, in this case, our Bolt server.

+**Example**

-From the Primary server we will run the `task_plan` task, targetting our Bolt server.
+From the Primary server we will run the `taskplan` task, targetting our Bolt server.
 Here is an example you can use:

 ```
 # test_params.json